harvester/harvester/enhancements/20240304-usb-passthrough.md

 ### Goals

 - Allow virtual machine to use node's USB device without PCI Passthrough.
-- Users can select one USB device from two identical USB device instead of picked by KubeVirt.
+- Users can select one USB device from two identical USB device instead of randomly picked by KubeVirt's device plugin.

-> These two goals could be separated two different target because the second one aim to fix random picked from two identical USB device.

 ## Proposal